Master of Engineering (M.Eng.)

 Admission into the Master of Engineering program is highly competitive.
-Approximately 50 new students are accepted into an annual cohort via rolling admissions, i.e. – applicants are screened and accepted on a first-come, first-serve basis as applications are received.
-The application process is not difficult, but it is recommended that applicants begin the process early on, since acquiring transcripts and the letter of recommendation frequently requires some lead time.
+The first 50 qualified applicants are accepted into an annual cohort via rolling admissions, i.e. – applicants are screened and accepted on a first-come, first-serve basis as applications are received.
+Only completed applications with all required documents are reviewed for admission.
+The online application process is not difficult, but it is recommended that applicants begin the process early on, since acquiring transcripts and the letter of recommendation frequently requires some lead time.
 The typical timeline is:

 - September – Graduate School begins accepting applications

-- January - March – New cohort is finalized as candidates accept/decline offers into M.Eng. program.
-THE SUMMER 2014 COHORT HAS REACHED CAPACITY.
-APPLICATIONS WILL NOT BE ACCEPTED AGAIN UNTIL FALL OF 2014.
+- March - April – New cohort is finalized as candidates accept/decline offers into M.Eng. program

-- May – New students enroll and begin their first course
+- April/May – New students register, pay tuition, and begin their first course

-* Students in the M.Eng. program do not qualify for traditional financial aid, since students take only 3 credit hours per semester and are classified as part-time students.
-Financial assistance for course tuition and expenses is typically funded by employer sponsored tuition reimbursement programs, and it is the student’s responsibility to confirm eligibility with their employer before enrolling.
+Students in the M.Eng. program do not qualify for traditional financial aid, since students take only 3 credit hours per semester and are classified as part-time students.
+Financial assistance for course tuition and expenses is typically funded by individuals or employer sponsored tuition reimbursement programs.
+It is the student’s responsibility to confirm eligibility with their employer before enrolling.

-If you have a degree from a non-US university, please contact the Program Coordinator (Bill Ferrell at firstname.lastname@example.org) so we can verify that it is equivalent to a bachelor’s degree from an accredited university in the US before you begin the application process.
+If you have a degree from a non-US university, please contact the Program Coordinator (Bill Ferrell at email@example.com) before you begin the application process so your degree can be verified as equivalent to a bachelor’s degree from an accredited university in the US.

-Applicants must possess a minimum of three years of relevant industry experience.
-Relevant industry experience, for application purposes for this program, means that experience is in a related discipline, after receiving your undergraduate degree.
+Applicants must possess a minimum of three years of relevant industry experience, since earning your undergraduate degree.
 The reason for this requirement is that our experience suggests that students receive maximum benefit from this program when they can relate and apply the content of the program and coursework to “real world” problems and situations they have actually encountered.

-This should come from your supervisor or manager that indicates this program fits within your career objectives and that you have exhibited the skills, discipline, desire, and intelligence to succeed in the program.
+This letter should come from your supervisor or manager as an endorsement indicating that this program fits within your career objectives and that you have exhibited the skills, discipline, desire, and intelligence necessary to succeed in this online program.

-Applicants must meet the admission requirement prior to starting the program by: 1) having passed at least 1 semester of engineering calculus or 2) having passed at least 1 semester of business calculus plus 1 semester of statistics.
-If you do not meet this requirement please arrange to do so prior to applying to the program.
+Applicants must meet the admission requirements prior to starting the program by having passed: 1) engineering calculus or 2) having passed at least 1 semester of business calculus plus 1 semester of statistics.
+If you do not meet this requirement, please arrange to fulfill the requirement prior to applying to the program.

 Please contact the Program Coordinator (Bill Ferrell at firstname.lastname@example.org) if you have any questions.